 The Metrolinx PRESTO UP service started an open loop contactless payment pilot program this past week.
 It’s the first step for open loop support across the entire PRESTO fare system.
-The coverage on MacRumors and elsewhere, and the PRESTOcard youtube video (now locked) itself makes it look like PRESTO already supports Apple Pay Express Transit when it apparently does not.
+The coverage on MacRumors and elsewhere, and the PRESTOcard youtube video (now gone) itself makes it look like PRESTO already supports Apple Pay Express Transit when it apparently does not.
 Apple is very picky when it comes to certifying which open loop transit systems support EMV Apple Pay Express Transit.
 There aren’t any in Canada.
 The U.S. has three: NYC OMNY, Chicago Ventra and Portland HOP.

 Unfortunately the PRESTO video uses post-production tricks to fake Apple Pay Express Transit.
 There are three instances: the 1:14 PRESTO reader, the 1:30 onboard verification check, and the 2:16 PRESTO reader.
 Each of these require a Face ID without mask or passcode Apple Pay authorization.
 As a reader pointed out the post-production folks neglected to fix the Apple Pay passcode request screen to match the reader ‘Accepted’ screen.
 Metrolinx promoting PRESTO open loop rollout so people will use it is one thing, but deception isn’t doing users, or PRESTO, any favor.